Lokgic/diss-repo/src/weight-chapter.md

 James Joyce has recently suggested the following definition of evidential weight as an improvement over Skyrm's resiliency.

 So what is being stabilized by evidential weight is the product of how far off your estimate is and the probability

-## Indeterminate and Unknown Probabilities

-However, the indivisibility requirement rules out the use of the principle of indifference in many cases, since many probabilities are infinitely divisible.
-As Keynes himself recognizes, the indivisibility requirement "is fatal to the practical utility of the Principle of Indifference" when there is no *ultimate* alternatives could be found, which is the case with continuous distributions [@keynes, 68].
-Since the principle of indifference provides the prior distributions needed for the precise calculations of probabilities of many events, a restriction of its use entails that many probabilities are not measurable.

-This has led Keynes to accept that there are probabilities that cannot be given a numeric value.

-Even though Keynes makes use of the principle of indifference, his acceptance of indeterminate probability in fact brings his view a lot closer to Peirce.
-In his criticism of the principle of indifference, Peirce often suggests that in those cases where conceptualists are tempted to use the principle, they really should say the probability cannot be determined due to the lack of evidence.

-##

-#